The New WKRP in Cincinnati: Synopsis

-The New WKRP in Cincinnati revisits radio station WKRP, a station that had slowly climbed from near-last in the ratings to a top-10 station over the course of the original series under Program Director Andy Travis (unseen in this series).
-The final episode of the original series had ended on a cliffhanger, as Dr. Johnny Fever (Howard Hesseman) had convinced station owner Lillian "Mama" Carlson (Carol Bruce) not to change the station's format as she had originally planned to do, before Travis barged into the conversation drunk and collapsed on Carlson's floor.
-The cliffhanger was never explicitly resolved (nor Travis's ultimate fate explained), and in the nine years since, another program director, Steve "The Savage" DeMarco (also unseen), had arrived at the station.
-At the time of the new series' debut, general manager Arthur Carlson (Gordon Jump), Mama's son, had just fired DeMarco after DeMarco's reckless on-air antics had embroiled the station in major controversies and jeopardized the station's license with the Federal Communications Commission.
+The New WKRP in Cincinnati revisits radio station WKRP, a station that had slowly climbed from near-last in the ratings to a top-10 station over the course of the original series under Program Director Andy Travis (unseen in this series, since Gary Sandy had left television in 1982 in frustration with the role having typecast him).
+In the nine years since, another program director, Steve "The Savage" DeMarco (also unseen), had arrived at the station.
+At the time of the new series' debut, general manager Arthur Carlson (Gordon Jump), the son of station owner Lillian "Mama" Carlson, had just fired DeMarco after DeMarco's reckless on-air antics had embroiled the station in major controversies and jeopardized the station's license with the Federal Communications Commission, as the station had fallen back into its previous pattern of malaise after Travis's departure.

-With the station's 50th anniversary approaching, Mr. Carlson hires new program director Donovan Aderhold (Mykelti Williamson) to help turn the station around.
-While almost all of the staff from the original series has already left in the intervening years, two long-time employees, boorish sales manager Herb Tarlek (Frank Bonner) and inept news director Les Nessman (Richard Sanders), remain.
+With the station's 50th anniversary approaching, Mr. Carlson hires new program director Donovan Aderhold (Mykelti Williamson) to help restore the station to the success it had a decade prior.
+While almost all of the staff from the original series has already left in the intervening years, three long-time employees remain: boorish sales manager Herb Tarlek (Frank Bonner), inept news director Les Nessman (Richard Sanders), and unseen overnight jock Moss Steiger, who dies in season 2.
 Already at the station when Donovan arrives are DJs "the Morning Maniacs" Jack Allen (Michael Des Barres) (who previously appeared in the original series as a different character, the singer of the band "Scum of the Earth") and Dana Burns (Kathleen Garrett), whose real-life marriage is failing behind the scenes.
 Donovan soon also hires sexy night-time DJ Mona Loveland (Tawny Kitaen).
 Off the air, other staff members initially included traffic/continuity co-ordinator Claire Hartline (Hope Alexander-Willis); sporadically seen engineer Buddy Dornster (John Chapell); receptionist Ronnie Lee (Wendy Davis); and, after a few episodes, assistant sales manager Arthur Carlson, Jr. (Lightfield Lewis).